JORDAN TRAN

 Activities and Interests:

-Jordan currently works as a research intern for the Duke University School of Medicine Department of Radiation Oncology.
-The overall goal of the research program is to improve the survivorship of cancer patients by minimizing acute and long-term side effects of radiation therapy as well as investigate novel medical countermeasures against acute radiation syndrome in the scenarios of nuclear terrorism.
+Jordan currently works as a research technician for the Duke University School of Medicine Department of Radiation Oncology & Pathology.
+The overall goal of the research program is to improve the therapeutic window of radiation therapy and the survivorship of cancer patients by minimizing the effects of radiation.
+Additionally, the program aims to develop novel medical countermeasures for gastrointestinal acute radiation syndrome, as well as for radiation-induced intestinal fibrosis in scenarios of nuclear terrorism.

-Jordan plans to pursue a degree in Biomechanics with a minor in sociology and eventually earn an MD-MBA dual degree.
-His primary interest is the intersection of medicine and business, particularly the equitable delivery of healthcare to vulnerable communities.
+Ultimately, Jordan plans to return to school and obtain a dual MD/MBA degree.
+His primary interest is the intersection of medicine and business, particularly the equitable delivery of healthcare to vulnerable communities, as well as the emerging field of regenerative medicine.